Ildar-Daminov/Receding-horizon-algorithm-for-dynamic-transformer-rating/README.md

 # Receding-horizon-algorithm-for-dynamic-transformer-rating

-UPD (03 april 2022): The code and data for this article will be uploaded within 10 days
+UPD (26 april 2022): The code and data for this article will be uploaded soon

 So far, you may see  our MATLAB code for another paper, available at